lrheault/partyembed/README.md

 ## Description

 This is a pre-release of the replication scripts for the study cited below.
 The scripts are organized as a Python module and the trained models will be made available soon.
-Consult the file examples.ipynb for example usage.
+Consult the file examples.ipynb for a tutorial.

 ## Citation